Serve Fig Jam alongside Goat Cheese, Cheddar, Brie, Blue Cheese, and Camembert.

 When pair with fig jam, feta cheese can bring out the sweet yet mildly tart flavor of the jam.

-A delightful combination for any occasion.
+A nice combination for any occasion.

 8. Gouda